A Painter Among Poets: Trevor Winkfield

 Trevor Winkfield: Just to backtrack a little, to put one's activities into context (and to make your generation green with envy) . . .
 It's true that in the mid-'60s nobody had much money, but life was very cheap.
 I lived extremely well in London on £10 a week, which included my share of a flat (£3), a three-course meal six times a week at a Polish restaurant (seven shillings, tip included) and a trip to the cinema twice a week.
 Plus sundry extras, excluding holidays.
 So when Ron Hunt decided not to do a third issue of Icteric, my decision to start my own magazine didn't involve any financial hardship.
 I found a local printer in Leeds who agreed to produce two hundred copies of a forty-page offset magazine for £60, typesetting and photographs included.
 I'd already accumulated a certain amount of material for the proposed third issue of Icteric, so all that went in, and then I wrote to people out of the blue for unpublished material.
 Jasper Johns sent photographs, as did Walter de Maria.
 I translated some texts by Satie (whose complete writings I was foolishly contemplating collecting at the time).
 I also published a poem by Giorgio de Chirico—I'd just finished my Royal College thesis on his late paintings, which were incredibly scorned at that time.
 Harry Mathews sent me his poem "The Scruple Shop," containing the lines:

-The young chief pulled her genitals apart with
+The young chief pulled her genitals apart with his fingers

-Saying to me, "Here, here is something good for you
+Saying to me, "Here, here is something good for you to enter."

 which, being a fully paid-up sophisticate by now, I'd read in all innocence (just as I'd looked at Johns's balls).
 But my mother, who had always been very supportive of her artistic son, demurred, and refrained from buying a copy for my Aunt Gladys.